ELGAS Knowledge Hub

 Although there are real differences between butane, propane, and LPG, all three are technically considered Liquefied Petroleum Gas.

-What is Different Between n butane and isobutane?
+What is Different Between n butane (butane gas) and isobutane?

-There isn’t much different between n butane and isobutane.
+There isn’t much different between n butane (butane gas) and isobutane.

 Both are classified as LPG.